News Reporter: What Types of Journalism Courses Should I Take?

 Career Outlook Information for News Reporters

-According to the U.S. Bureau of Labor Statistics (BLS), job prospects for news reporters and correspondents are expected to decline eight percent between 2008 and 2010 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job prospects for news reporters and correspondents are expected to decline six percent between 2010 and 2020 (www.bls.gov).
 This decline is mostly attributable to the economic downturn, and competition for news reporter positions, especially in bigger cities and larger news organizations, will remain high.
+As of 2012 BLS data, the median annual salary for reporters and correspondents was $35,870.

 Related to News Reporter: What Types of Journalism Courses Should I Take?